poetaster/harbour-dwd/README.md

 https://brightsky.dev/demo for a web demo and https://github.com/jdemaeyer/brightsky/ for the source.

+Translations are being trialled with the Weblate service at https://hosted.weblate.org

 Just getting it up-to-date for SFOS 3.4.
 This is a simple project to test QML programming and network api usage/access.